AMWA-TV/info-004/docs/Example HOWTO.md

 Take advice from the RDS vendor about how to set the priority and weight.
 If active-active is available in the RDS servers, then these records can be used to provide load-balancing.

 In all cases above the `SRV` records are identifying a port number of `80`.
-This would suit default HTTP access, with `443` needed for HTTPS - but again, this would be a question for the RDS vendor.
+This would suit default HTTP access.
+For HTTPS access (see [BCP-003-01](https://specs.amwa.tv/bcp-003-01)) this would be set to `443`, and the `TXT` records would include `api_proto=https`.
+Again, this would be a question for the RDS vendor.

 Lastly we provide the IP addresses for the hosts in the system.
-This file can of course be expanded to contain names for all the hosts, end-points, and switches in the system, making debugging simpler
+This file can of course be expanded to contain names for all the hosts, end-points, and switches in the system, making debugging simpler:

 ```
 ; Nameserver records